 To everyone involved with us at English in Totnes

-We are open to face to face and online students now (as of 17th May 2021).
+We are open to face to face and online students now.

 Here are some of the ways in which we will be protecting our students, staff and host families once students arrive in Totnes: